FAQ: Changes due to COVID-19

 Will the CFI accept alternatives to wet signatures for documents such as the award finalization form, the institutional agreement and award agreements?

-Yes.
-We will accept email approval of these documents.
+We will continue to accept email approval of institutional agreements.

 Is the CFI still processing award finalizations?

 Yes.
-Institutions should continue uploading signed award finalization forms in CAMS in order to initiate the award finalization process.
-We will accept email approval of this form if you are unable to obtain wet signatures.
+Institutions should submit award finalization forms in CAMS in order to initiate the award finalization process.

 Has CFI extended the deadline for submitting award finalization documents?